-More than 250 mutations in the HBB gene have been found to cause beta thalassemia.
+Nearly 400 mutations in the HBB gene have been found to cause beta thalassemia.
 Most of the mutations involve a change in a single DNA building block (nucleotide) within or near the HBB gene.
 Other mutations insert or delete a small number of nucleotides in the HBB gene.

-Sickle cell anemia, a common form of sickle cell disease, is caused by a particular mutation in the HBB gene.
-This mutation results in the production of an abnormal version of beta-globin called hemoglobin S or HbS.
+Sickle cell anemia (also called homozygous sickle cell disease or HbSS disease) is the most common form of sickle cell disease.
+This form is caused by a particular mutation in the HBB gene that results in the production of an abnormal version of beta-globin called hemoglobin S or HbS.
 In this condition, hemoglobin S replaces both beta-globin subunits in hemoglobin.
-The mutation changes a single protein building block (amino acid) in beta-globin.
+The mutation that causes hemoglobin S changes a single protein building block (amino acid) in beta-globin.
 Specifically, the amino acid glutamic acid is replaced with the amino acid valine at position 6 in beta-globin, written as Glu6Val or E6V.
-Replacing glutamic acid with valine causes the abnormal HbS subunits to stick together and form long, rigid molecules.
-The rigid HbS molecules bend red blood cells into a sickle (crescent) shape.
+Replacing glutamic acid with valine causes the abnormal hemoglobin S subunits to stick together and form long, rigid molecules that bend red blood cells into a sickle (crescent) shape.
 The sickle-shaped cells die prematurely, which can lead to a shortage of red blood cells (anemia).
-The sickle-shaped cells can also block small blood vessels, causing pain and organ damage.
+The sickle-shaped cells are rigid and can block small blood vessels, causing severe pain and organ damage.

 Mutations in the HBB gene can also cause other abnormalities in beta-globin, leading to other types of sickle cell disease.
 These abnormal forms of beta-globin are often designated by letters of the alphabet or sometimes by a name.
 In these other types of sickle cell disease, just one beta-globin subunit is replaced with hemoglobin S. The other beta-globin subunit is replaced with a different abnormal variant, such as hemoglobin C or hemoglobin E.

 In hemoglobin SC (HbSC) disease, the beta-globin subunits are replaced by hemoglobin S and hemoglobin C. Hemoglobin C results when the amino acid lysine replaces the amino acid glutamic acid at position 6 in beta-globin (written Glu6Lys or E6K).
-The severity of hemoglobin SC disease is quite variable, but it can be as severe as sickle cell anemia.
+The severity of hemoglobin SC disease is variable, but it can be as severe as sickle cell anemia.
 Hemoglobin E (HbE) is caused when the amino acid glutamic acid is replaced with the amino acid lysine at position 26 in beta-globin (written Glu26Lys or E26K).
 In some cases, the hemoglobin E mutation is present with hemoglobin S. In these cases, a person may have more severe signs and symptoms associated with sickle cell anemia, such as episodes of pain, anemia, and abnormal spleen function.

 Hemoglobin C (HbC), caused by the Glu6Lys mutation in beta-globin, is more common in people of West African descent than in other populations.
 People who have two hemoglobin C subunits in their hemoglobin, instead of normal beta-globin, have a mild condition called hemoglobin C disease.
 This condition often causes chronic anemia, in which the red blood cells are broken down prematurely.